microsoft/yardl/docs/docs.md

 ### Floating-Point Numbers

-`float32` and `float64` are written as a little-endian IEEE 754 bytes of length 4 and 8, respectively. `complexfloat32` and `complexfloat64` write out first the real part followed by the imaginary part.
+`float32` and `float64` are written as a little-endian IEEE 754 of byte length 4 and 8, respectively. `complexfloat32` and `complexfloat64` write out first the real part followed by the imaginary part.

 ### Strings

-For strings, the length of the UTF8-encoded bytes is written out as an unsigned varint, followed by the UTF8-encoded bytes.
+For strings, the length of the UTF8-encoded bytes is first written out as an unsigned varint, followed by the UTF8-encoded bytes.

-For example, the string "hello" would be encoded as `Ox05 Ox68 Ox65 Ox6c Ox6c Ox6f`.
+For example, the string "hello" is encoded as `Ox05 Ox68 Ox65 Ox6c Ox6c Ox6f`.

 ### Dates, Times, and DateTimes

-Dates are written as an signed varint number of days since the epoch.
+Dates are written as a signed varint number of days since the epoch.

 Times are written an a signed varint number of nanoseconds since midnight.